 A big part of Chartreux Cat Club UK’s aim is to establish the breed in the UK.
-Our breeders are registered with GCCF and they adhere to their Breeder Scheme.
+Some of our breeders are registered with GCCF’s Breeder Scheme.
 The kittens will stay with their mother until they are ready to leave and they are socialised in the breeder’s home.
 They will have had the standard vaccinations, been microchipped, registered with GCCF and insured for 4 weeks.
 You should expect to pay £1200 plus the neutering cost (06/22).
 They will be ready to leave the breeder at 13-15 weeks depending on the recovery after neutering.
 The waiting time could be up to 9-10 months.

 As with all rare and expensive animals, there is the risk that they could be exploited by unscrupulous breeders and sellers, so we strongly recommend that you follow the GCCF kitten buying guidelines before committing to such an expensive purchase.
 Our club fully supports its ‘Responsible Breeding – Responsible Buying’ ethos, found here Buying a Pedigree Kitten.

 Chartreux are wonderful companions and with their good looks, intelligence and amiable personality it is not surprising that they are quite sought after as pets.
 They are considered to be one of the healthiest cat breeds with little to no genetic issues.
 But, you should also be aware that Chartreux are long-lived and are considered to be indoor cats.
 They do enjoy going outside but they should not be permitted to roam freely.
 With their double-coat, they do need to be combed regularly, especially entire males can grow quite large with a thick fur coat to match!
 Also given that they do tend to form bonds with humans, they do appreciate their humans’ company, even if they don’t always show it.